package gcimporter

 IImportData imports a package from the serialized package data and returns 0 and a reference to the package.
 If the export data version is not recognized or the format is otherwise compromised, an error is returned.

 Import imports a gc-generated package given its import path and srcDir, adds the corresponding package object to the packages map, and returns the object.
 The packages map must contain all packages already imported.
+Import is only used in tests.

 func UImportData(fset *token.FileSet, imports map[string]*types.Package, data []byte, path string) (_ int, pkg *types.Package, err error)